-Within three years of consultation and partnership with stakeholders in the government, national and international development agencies, and civil society organizations, ASec.
-Ambat has led ALS to finalize the ALS K to 12 Basic Education Curriculum (BEC), develop the ALS 2.0, roll out the five-year ALS 2.0 Strategic Roadmap, and provide guidance in crafting Republic Act No. 11510 (ALS Act).
-Under the improved ALS 2.0, life skills and work readiness lessons are included in the enhanced ALS K to 12 BEC, learning resources are updated, and the conduct of a quality capacity building program for ALS teachers is systematic.
+With ASec.
+Ambat at its helm, the ALS K to 12 Basic Education Curriculum (BEC) was finalized and implemented, the five-year ALS 2.0 Strategic Roadmap was rolled out, and Republic Act No. 11510 (ALS Act) and its IRR were passed and approved.
+Under the ALS 2.0, life skills and work readiness lessons were integrated in the enhanced ALS K to 12 BEC, learning resources were updated, and the conduct of a quality capacity building program for ALS teachers became systematic.

 Under ASec.
-Ambat’s management from 2016 to 2019, the Public Affairs Service (PAS) significantly improved its protocols and guidelines, communication strategy, content development, media relations, public assistance, and creative and technical assistance to effectively and efficiently deliver the Department’s mandates and accomplishments to its various stakeholders through traditional and new media.
+Ambat’s management from 2016 to 2019, the Public Affairs Service (PAS) of DepEd significantly improved its protocols and guidelines, communication strategy, content development, media relations, public assistance, and creative and technical assistance to effectively and efficiently deliver the Department’s mandates and accomplishments to its various stakeholders through traditional and new media.
+The said strategies resulted in DepEd having the most number of followers in all social media accounts among all government agencies by end of 2019.
 ASec.
 Ambat likewise gave her full support to empowering Regional and Division officials and information officers in strategic communications and crisis management through a series of seminar-workshops by specialists in the industry and in the government.
-PAS was also able to roll out the first DepEd Manual of Style (DMoS) and the first DepEd Service Marks and Visual Identity Manual (DSMVIM) during ASec.
+PAS was also able to roll out the first DepEd Manual of Style (DMoS) and the first DepEd Service Marks and Visual Identity Manual (DMSVIM) during ASec.
 Ambat’s term.

 ASec.
-Ambat spent her initial years of public service in the Legislative Branch of the government.
-Prior to her appointment at DepEd, she served as a policy specialist and agenda manager of the Senate Committees on Health, Peace, and Finance while on detail to the Office of Senator Teofisto “TG” Guingona III from 2013 to 2016.
+Ambat spent her initial years of public service in the Legislative Branch of government.
+Prior to her appointment at DepEd, she served as a policy specialist and agenda manager for the Senate Committees chaired by then Senator Teofisto “TG” Guingona III from 2013 to 2016.
 She also worked as a social development specialist at the Senate Economic Planning Office (SEPO) and a legislative staff of former Senator Manny Villar years prior.
 Her substantial background in discourses on social development, public policy and governance, along with her experiences in management of donor-funded projects and advocacy, prove to be significant in her role as the first Assistant Secretary for ALS.